TomPace101/nanopore_diffusion/notes.md

 # Code/Misc

+_ISSUE_ data/paramgen/model_smol_uh.yaml.jinja2 has some body-centered mesh-specific information in its bcdict.

 _ISSUE_ doit tasks can't generate meshes when there are no models

 _TODO_ units analysis as described below, to get an appropriate value of beta.